LABSIM/CHAOS/README.md

 - `<chaos-section>` == CHAOS high-level section name containing multiple target foreach *project*
 - `<chaos-target>` == CHAOS specific build target name
-- `<chaos-version>` == CHAOS build version, **a good rule of thumbs should be that it matched the intended GAIA Simulation Software Ecosystem (SSE) version**, see under
+- `<chaos-version>` == CHAOS build version, **a good rule of thumbs should be that it should be consistent with each intended GAIA Simulation Software Ecosystem (SSE) version**, see under

+actually, the default GAIA SSE are configured to be :

+- v.`2.0.1` with features `dev,sf,sb` for Debian Bookworm & all Ubuntu distro
+- v.`2.0.2` with features `dev,sf,sb` for Debian Trixie

-actually, the default GAIA SSE is configured to be the v.`2.0.1` with features `dev,sf,sb`, but they can be configured through theses _additionnal_ args in any of the folowwing container engine :
+but they can be individually configured through theses _additionnal_ args in any of the folowing container engine :

 ```console
 --build-arg GAIA_TARGET_ECOSYSTEM=<gaia-sse-version>